 Additionally, the results of probate are made public and anyone can see what assets you have or who you passed them to.
 Trust disbursements are private.

 An irrevocable trust can also help a large estate reduce or avoid estate tax.
 If your estate is worth a certain amount, known as the estate tax exemption amount, you will have to pay an estate tax.
 By transferring your assets into an irrevocable trust, you can minimize the value of the estate and pay less taxes on it, ultimately helping your beneficiaries get a larger inheritance.
-As of 2019, the estate tax applies to estates worth at least $11.4 million ($11.58 million in 2020).
+As of 2020, the estate tax applies to estates worth at least $11.58 million (up from $11.4 million in 2019).

 Learn more about the estate tax.

 A trust can shield beneficiaries and in some cases the grantor from liabilities and lawsuits.
 If your beneficiary is sued or in debt, the assets that are designated for them in a properly structured trust cannot be used to pay for liabilities until they have received them.
 The assets in a trust are still owned by the trust, even though beneficiaries may be named to inherit them.

 Trusts are not for everyone.
 For one, they could be expensive to set up and maintain: depending on how and where you establish the trust, complicated trusts may cost several thousand dollars to start and several thousand more to maintain.
 However, you can get a trust for just $280 through the Policygenius app when you purchase the Plus package, and you'll also get a will.